 Current students and alumni can request electronic or paper copies of transcripts through the MIT Registrar's Office.
 The Registrar’s Office has detailed instructions on requesting transcripts for current students and alumni.

 Letters of Recomendation

-Recommendations from full professors and tenured faculty who are familiar with your academic work have the most impact, vs. letters from TAs or employers.
-Three recommendations are commonly requested, but check with the individual program for details.
+If you are applying while in an undergraduate program or if you are a recent graduate, recommendations from professors and tenured faculty who are familiar with your academic work have the most impact compared to letters from TAs or employers.
+Three recommendations are commonly requested, but check with each individual program for details.

 How and when do you ask for recommendation letters?
-You’ll want to prepare in advance for this, building relationships with potential recommenders over the course of your academic career.
+You’ll want to prepare in advance for this by building relationships with potential recommenders over the course of your academic career.